Building Cisco Multilayer Switched Networks

 Switch (enable) set spantree backbonefast enable

-The command to disable BackboneFast on a SET based switch
+The command to disable BackboneFast on a SET based switch is:

 Switch (enable) set spantree backbonefast disable

-The command to verify BackboneFast status on a SET based switch
+The command to verify BackboneFast status on a SET based switch is:

 Switch (enable) show spantree backbonefast